A2AC Murals

 TAKE A MURAL WALK!

-Transform how you interact with A2AC Murals with these tools to make your Mural Walk more fun and accessible! iPhone users can now hunt for street art and learn more about the artists through the Canvs iOS app.
-Additionally, A2AC Murals are accessible through Google Maps–visit our link or search “A2AC Murals” to see them all and add your own photos!
+You can make your Mural Walk more fun and accessible through Google Maps–visit our link or search “A2AC Murals” to see them all and add your own photos!

 2022 MURALS